 - Return the test to the lab and wait for your radon test report.

 - If your radon level is high, take action to reduce it!

 If your home tests high, a certified* radon mitigation professional can install a radon mitigation system to reduce your radon levels.
-A radon mitigation system is a straightforward and effective way to lower the radon level in your home, and most can be installed in only one day!
-Even homes with very high radon can be reduced to a safe level.

-* Approved/certified by the Canadian National Radon Proficiency Program (C-NRPP); a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.
+* Approved/certified by the Canadian National Radon Proficiency Program (C-NRPP), a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.